KrazyxWolf/KrazyShulkers/README.md

 but it is not guaranteed.

 ## Notice
-This project is an modified version of BetterShulkerBoxes made for continuous support and correction of critical issues.
-You can see the original project [here](https://github.com/lMartin3/BetterShulkerBoxesRewritten)
+This project is a modified and independently mantained version of [BetterShulkerBoxes](https://github.com/lMartin3/BetterShulkerBoxesRewritten), originally devoloped by [lMartin3](https://github.com/lMartin3).
+It exists for continuous support and correction of critical issues for modern paper servers.
+The original project appears to be unmaintained as of May 2, 2023.

 ## Installation
 1- Download or compile the JAR<br>